tlswg/tls13-spec/draft-ietf-tls-tls13.md

 hash, i.e., just the handshake hash at this point.

 In previous versions of TLS, the verify_data was always 12 octets long.
-In the current version of TLS, it is the size of the HMAC output for the Hash used for the handshake.
+In TLS 1.3, it is the size of the HMAC output for the Hash used for the handshake.

 Note: Alerts and any other record types are not handshake messages